February, 2016Page address: http://ed.mnsu.edu/infobrief/2016-02/

 Tom Peterson, Aviation Coordinator

 Last semester a few of our classes became involved with various student service-learning projects.
 The classes developed teams who determined their project, planned, and then executed these different service-learning projects.
 Although the students were initially unsure of the value of these projects, feedback from the vast majority of students in these classes indicates it was a very valuable experience.
-We have expanded these projects this semester and are collaborating with an EEC class under Dr. Ron Brown.
+We have expanded these projects this semester and are collaborating with an ELE class under Dr. Ron Brown.
 Indications so far show the value of these projects once again.